voussoir-st/Voussoir-GH/README.md

 ### Package Manager

-1. Go to Rhino's Package Manager and search for "Voussoir"
+1. Go to Rhino's Package Manager and search for `Voussoir`

 2. Click install and restart Rhino.